No products in the cart.

 What Happens After Six Months?

-Therefore, if you have already passed the stage of spontaneous recovery, do not despair.
-If you can persevere with your therapy, you still have hope for improvement.
+Therefore, if you have already passed the stage of spontaneous recovery after stroke, do not abandon your rehabilitation goals.
+If you persevere with your therapy, you can still see improvement in areas like strength, mobility, balance, and performance of daily tasks.

-Even if your progress seems slow and tedious, persevering with therapy will help you recover more movement and cognitive functions.
-Good luck!
+We hope this article has helped explain the mechanisms of spontaneous recovery after stroke and what survivors can do to encourage this.
+Even if your progress seems slow and tedious, persevering with therapy will help you recover more movement and cognitive function.

 Keep It Going: Download Our Stroke Recovery Ebook for Free